4 marca 2021

 EUR 60 million from Norway grants for 90 companies

-PARP announces the results of the recruitment under the "Business Development and Innovation" programme in two of the four grant schemes.
-As many as 78 projects will receive grants in the amount of almost EUR 50 million under the "Green industry innovation" grant scheme, and 12 projects for almost EUR 10 million under the "Blue growth" grant scheme.
+PARP announces the results of project assessment under the "Business Development and Innovation" programme in two of the four grant schemes.
+As many as 78 projects will receive grants in the total amount of almost EUR 50 million under the Green Industry Innovation grant scheme.
+12 projects will be granted a total of EUR 10 million under the Blue Growth scheme.

-Under the "Green industry innovation" grant scheme, 219 applications were submitted, 78 of which will receive grants amounting to a total of almost EUR 50 million - that is the entire available budget. – A single entrepreneur could receive up to EUR 1 million for a project in the "Green industry innovation" grant scheme.
-As can be seen from the number of submitted applications, the interest of entrepreneurs was considerable.
-We are not surprised by it, because it is a great opportunity to stimulate the company's innovation.
+Under the Green Industry Innovation grant scheme, 219 applications were submitted, 78 of which will receive grants amounting to a total of almost EUR 50 million - that is the entire available budget. – A single entrepreneur could receive up to EUR 1 million for a project in the Green Industry Innovation grant scheme.
+As we can see from the number of submitted applications, the interest of entrepreneurs was considerable.
+We are not surprised, because it is a great opportunity to stimulate the company's innovation.
 The special importance of the programme is also determined by its pro-ecological orientation - says Waldemar Buda, Deputy Minister of Development Funds and Regional Policy.
 The awarded projects are mainly investments in the broadly understood industrial manufacturing, and in the waste processing industry.
 Support under the scheme was offered to development and investment projects which aimed to increase the competitiveness of the companies, at the same time limiting their negative impact on the environment.

-In the grant scheme "Blue growth", PARP received 28 applications.
-Of these, 12 were recommended for funding for a total amount of almost EUR 10 million, which fully covers the budget available under the grant scheme.
-The projects assessed positively concerned to a large extent investments in the development of the infrastructure of small ports, marinas and ecological and low-emission means of transport in tourism in the area of lakes, as well as the development of the production of eco-friendly vessels.
+In the Blue growth grant scheme, PARP received 28 applications.
+Of these, 12 were recommended for funding for a total amount of almost EUR 10 million which fully covers the budget available under the grant scheme.
+The awarded projects mostly concern investments in the development of small ports and marinas, low-emission tourist transport in lake areas, and the production of eco-friendly vessels.

 The Norwegian Financial Mechanism and the EEA Financial Mechanism are a form of non-repayable foreign aid granted to several countries of Central and Southern Europe and the Baltic States.
 The Ministry of Development Funds and Regional Policy is responsible for coordinating the implementation of the so-called EEA and Norway Grants in Poland - as the National Focal Point.
 It cooperates with the Financial Mechanism Office in Brussels.
 The individual programmes of the third edition of Grants are implemented by Polish public institutions as Programme Operators (including PARP).
-The exceptions are, as in previous editions of Grants, the areas "Civil society" and "Social dialogue - decent work", which are managed by donors (respectively by the Financial Mechanism Office in Brussels and Innovation Norway).
+The exceptions are, as in previous editions of Grants, the areas "Civil society" and "Social dialogue - decent work" which are managed by donors (respectively by the Financial Mechanism Office in Brussels and Innovation Norway).